shenef/SpeedGuide.me/Boktai/Boktai: The Sun is in Your Hand/any% | Normal 2 | Beginner.md

 At the end of this Guide is a Map of the Game with the Route drawn onto it.

 #### Terminology:
-- Safety Strat: Mostly extra healing items or Speednuts and Enduranuts, feel free to skip those if you feel comfortable with the run and are not doing a marathon run or race
+- Safety Strategy: Mostly extra healing items or Speednuts and Enduranuts, feel free to skip those if you feel comfortable with the run and are not doing a marathon run or race
-- Backup: Usually a safer, easier or changed Strategy
+- Backup: Usually a safer, easier or alternative Strategy
 - Lux: the unit of the ingame Sunlight meter

 ## Beginning of the Run